Where Does Special Instruction Take Place?

 - Even though the parents have enrolled their child in Early Intervention and have requested services to take place, there may not be “buy in” from these caregivers.

 - Child care centers have limited times when you can go where they don’t resent your presence.
 They don’t want you there during lunch or breakfast because they are too busy serving and cleaning up.

 - They don’t want you there during nap, obviously.
 The primary teacher’s shift is usually over at 3 or so which is right after nap.
 It is hard to catch your window of opportunity with a child that goes to a traditional child care center.
 Hard, but not impossible.

 - Poor quality child care MAY equal poor quality relationships with early intervention.
 Every situation is different.
 Tread lightly.

 - Waiting room of the health department: once or twice I agreed to meet the family in the Health department while they were waiting for their shots or WIC appointment.
 These children had homes of CHAOTIC schedules.
 Family members juggling to work and make doctor appointments and take care of older children’s activities.
-I knew if I didn’t at least meet this family where they were both literally and figuratively I would lose them.
-In those cases, the parent and I talked and I played with baby briefly in my lap or with the activity box in the waiting room.
-It wasn’t a waste.
-There were other children modeling the skills I was trying to elicit.
-The parent got something from our visit.
-We kept the relationship going and were able to meet in the home in the future.
+I knew if I didn’t at least meet this family where they were, both literally and figuratively, I would lose them.
+We were able to keep the relationship going and meet in the home in the future.